5 misconceptions about Artificial Intelligence

 Within the transportation and logistics industry, AI can significantly streamline various supply chain functions and drive as much as 42 percent of business revenue from investments with the technology.

-According to DHL’s Logistics Trend Radar, AI is one of the major trends driving logistics innovation within the next five years.
+According to DHL’s Logistics Trend Radar, interactive AI is one of the major trends driving logistics innovation within the next five years.
 AI is expected to complement and improve existing technologies to bring more benefits to businesses.